aladiarunm/tostotProject/README.md

-# Web Intern Project â€“ Order Management System
+# Web Intern Project Order Management System

 This is a full-stack web project that includes both backend (`order-api`) and frontend (`order-app`) components for managing orders.